 While it's true that I know a lot more about cameras than I do birds, the feathered variety of wildlife has become one of my favourite photographic pursuits in recent years.
 As the technology to capture them gets better and easier to work with, so too the possibility for creativity and beautiful photography is more rewarding.
-This page is a collection of my best bird resources, feature stories and photo essays... plus links to my specialty bird photgoraphy events and workshops.
+This page is a collection of my best bird resources, feature stories and photo essays.
+Also, visit my tour page for information on specialty bird photgoraphy events and workshops.